ibm-functions/shell/README.md

 `fsh` is a shorthand for "function shell".
 You will see a new window popped up.
 Welcome to Shell!

-_Tip_: You can ping Shell's icon to the desktop for quick access.
+_Tip_: You can pin Shell's icon to the desktop for quick access.
 For example, in MacOS, you can right click on the blue Shell icon and select `Options > Keep in Dock`.
 Next time you can click on that icon to start Shell from the dock.

 ## Interface Overview